pbosler/lpm-v2/README.md

 External libraries
 -------------------
 LPM code requires scattered data interpolation or approximation algorithms to perform its remesh/remap step.
-For planar applications, the bivariate quintic Hermite polynomials of the BIVAR pacakge (H. Akima, ACM TOM, 1978) are used.
+For planar applications, the bivariate quintic Hermite polynomials of the BIVAR pacakge (H. Akima, ACM TOMS, 1978) are used.
 For spherical applications, the cubic Hermite polynomials with exponential tension factors of the STRIPACK/SSRFPACK libraries (Renka, ACM TOMS, 1997) are used.

 Other methods for scattered data approximation are under development.